Learning that you are eligible for a tax refund can be a welcome surprise.

 Starting Planning in January

-In general, the fastest way to get your tax refund is to file your taxes early, and certainly by the tax deadline (typically April 15th, though May 17th in 2021).
+In general, the fastest way to get your tax refund is to file your taxes early, and certainly by the tax deadline.

 This means that, starting in January, you may want to begin collecting all the necessary information for filling out your tax forms, and decide whether you are going to file on your own, or hire a tax preparation service or accountant to help.